datacarpentry/image-processing/episodes/05-creating-histograms.md

 {: .python}

-Next, we make the histogram, by calling the `numpy.histogram` function three times, once for each of the channels.
+Next, we make the histogram, by calling the `np.histogram` function three times, once for each of the channels.
 We obtain the individual channels, by slicing the image along the last axis.
 For example, we can obtain the red color channel by calling `r_chan = image[:, :, 0]`.